mukulga/largexml_xslt10/README.md

 sample4.xsl : 4 mins 33 secs

 No memory usage spikes were observed, during above test runs.
-The program run time measured as mentioned above, grows linearly with the number of sibling record elements (which are 262525, in the XML input used).
+The program run time measured as mentioned above, grows linearly with the number of XML sibling related elements (which are 262525, in the XML document input used).

 **Notes:**
 1) The line referring the DTD at the top of XML input document was commented, before using the XML input document.